microsoft/pict/README.md

  * A sample of how the engine API can be used in other projects.

 ## Building and testing on Windows with MsBuild
-Use **pict.sln** to open the solution in Visual Studio 2015.
-You will need VC++ tools installed.
+Use **pict.sln** to open the solution in Visual Studio 2017.
+You will need VC++ build tools installed.
+See https://www.visualstudio.com/downloads/ for details.

-PICT uses MsBuild for building. **_build.cmd** script in the root directory will build both Debug and Release from the command-line (relies on compilers brought in by VS2015).
+PICT uses MsBuild for building. **_build.cmd** script in the root directory will build both Debug and Release from the command-line.

 The **test** folder contains all that is necessary to test PICT.
 You need Perl to run the tests. **_test.cmd** is the script that does it all.